joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 ## Common Mistakes

-Changing too much too fast.
+### Changing too much too fast

 You don't have the context yet.
 Changes made in ignorance create problems you can't predict.

-Trying to stay an IC.
+### Trying to stay an IC

 You got promoted because you were a good engineer.
 It's tempting to keep doing what made you successful.
 But your job has changed.
 If you're still writing most of the code, you're not doing the tech lead job.
 As I covered in [What is a Tech Lead?](/what-is-a-tech-lead), your goal is to be a multiplier, not a bottleneck.

-Avoiding difficult conversations.
+### Avoiding difficult conversations

 There's probably something you need to address that you've been putting off.
 A performance issue, a team dynamic problem, a stakeholder who needs pushback.
 The longer you wait, the harder it gets.

-Going dark on your manager.
+### Going dark on your manager

 New tech leads often stop communicating upward, assuming their manager will reach out if needed.
 They won't, or they'll reach out when it's too late.
-Talking to your manager early builds trust and catches problems early.
+Proactive communication builds trust and catches problems early.

-Solving problems for people instead of with them.
+### Solving problems for people instead of with them

 It's faster to just fix things yourself.
 But you're teaching people to wait for you.
 Help them solve problems so they can solve the next one alone.

 ## What Success Looks Like